tz70s/gpuflow/README.md

 ### Important configuration

 Dpdk depends on huge page and vfio/uio, etc. You need to prepare these settings up.
 Checkout `script/setup.sh` for huge page settings.
+(However, it's not usable, currently)

+We can check out `usertools/dpdk-setup.sh` for open options.
+It's more convenient, even help us to build up sources. i.e.
+1. choose the `x86_64-native-linuxapp-gcc` option
+2. open hugepage options, recommend value -> 1024

 ### Compile from source